adambaczkowski/RaspberryPi-Protector/README.md

 * [Setup](#setup)

 ## General info
-This project is an Bash installer which installs and sets up different programs in order to secure Nextcloud instance.
+This project is Bash installer which installs and sets up different programs in order to secure Nextcloud instance.
 The script was made and tested on Ubuntu 64bit 22.10 ARM64

-## Technologies used in project
-Project is created with:
-* Bash
-* Python

 ## Setup
 If You want to run this project on freshly installed Ubuntu do full system update and upgrade and reboot your device: